-In many things there is a similarity between a good soldier engaged in a carnal warfare and "a good soldier of" Jesus Christ;" both are required to fight and fight to a finish.
+In many things there is a similarity between a good soldier engaged in a carnal warfare and "a good soldier of Jesus Christ;" both are required to fight and fight to a finish.
 A warfare, either spiritual or carnal, means business; "a good soldier" is no "slacker."
 Soldiering is not a pretense, but a reality; and it is just here that a blot rests upon the church.
 In its ranks many are recognized as soldiers of Jesus Christ who, if their names were enrolled in connection with good soldiers of a carnal warfare, would only be recognized and stimgatized as "coffee coolers."
 Instead of being good soldiers of Jesus Christ, they are in reality nothing but "camp followers."
 "I speak as to wise men; judge ye what I say."

 Paul said to Timothy: "Fight the good fight of faith, lay hold on eternal life, whereunto thou art also called, and hast professed a good profession before many witnesses."
 (II Tim.
 6:12.)
 Many today have "professed a good profession," but they refuse to "fight," acting as though eternal life was already secured.
-But eter- Christ (Matt.
-16:18). nal life is NOT secured until the soldier receives an "honorable discharge" from the warfare into which he or she has enlisted.
-The person who "enlists" as a soldier, and then fails to fight as a soldier, is a travesty upon the name.
-A good soldier of Jesus Christ is not a person who enters Eph.
-1:22, 23). into a "fort" simply to seek self-protection, but one who is aggressive, assailing of God (Eph.
-3:15). the strongholds of Satan, to rescue those To wear any name not found in God's who are held by him as captives and bound word, rather than the church of God, in the chains of darkness.
-Jesus, the "cap-"church of Christ, or church of the first tain," has issued his "orders," and looks to born, is rebellion against God (Acts 4:12). preacher who boldly declared that he was his soldiers to carry them through.
-He intended that his soldiers should be continually "on duty"-"veterans"-ever watchful of heaven's interests, wrestling "against" principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
-But, alas! how many can we find church, who transforms himself into an doing this work?
+But eternal life is NOT secured until the soldier receives an "honorable discharge" from the warfare into which he or she has enlisted.
+The person who "enlists" as a soldicr, and then fails to fight as a soldier, is a travesty upon the name.
+A good soldier of Jesus Christ is not a person who enters into a "fort" simply to seek self-protection, but one who is aggressive, assailing the strongholds of Satan, to rescue those who are held by him as captives and bound word, rather than the church of God, in the chains of darkness.
+Jesus, the cap church of Christ, or church of the first tain," has issued his "orders," and looks to his soldiers to carry them through.
+He intended that his soldiers should be continually "on duty"-"veterans"-ever watchful of heaven's interests, wrestling "against" principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high doing this work?

-phalanx, having on "the whole armor of human institution is as good as the divine God," as is required of good soldiers of Jesus Christ, all "marching" forward into the highways, the byways and the hedges, wielding "the sword of the Spirit" in order and that "a person can be saved in one to rescue the perishing "prisoners" held by church as well as another, or in no church forth in obedience to the requirements of men to thank God for divisions that from cowardice, laziness or selfishness, loiter "in camp," and take their ease.
-"Woe to them that are at ease in Zion." (...d never intended that some should be eased and others burdened, but that every one should "endure hardness, as a good sold er of Jesus Christ"
+"Instead of beholding a vast army in solid phalanx, having on "the whole armor of God," as is required of good soldiers of Jesus Christ, all "marching" forward into the highways, the byways and the hedges, wielding "the sword of the Spirit" in order to rescue the perishing "prisoners" held by Satan, we only find a faithful few going forth in obedience to the requirements of men to thank God for divisions that from cowardice, laziness or selfishness, loiter "in camp," and take their ease.
+"Woe to them that are at ease in Zion." (ad never intended that some should be eased and others burdened, but that every one should "endure hardness, as a good soldier of Jesus Christ."